tofran/ecto_sessions/README.md

-One design that allows you to have the benefits of stateless and stateful sessions combined, is to have *short-lived signed tokens*, and then database backend sessions for long-lived *refresh tokens*.
+One design that allows you to have the benefits of stateless and stateful sessions combined, is to have *short-lived signed tokens*, and database backed sessions for *long-lived refresh tokens*.

 ## Installation